Jovin Bedic

-Jovin Hervas Bedic (born June 8, 1990) is a Filipino professional footballer who plays as a forward for Philippines Football League club Kaya-Iloilo and the Philippines national team.
+Jovin Hervas Bedic (born June 8, 1990) is a Filipino professional footballer who plays as a forward or a winger for Philippines Football League club Kaya-Iloilo and the Philippines national team.

 Early life

 Bedic was born in Barotac Nuevo, Iloilo—a town nicknamed the "Football Capital of the Philippines".
 His father was a football instructor, while his older brother also played the sport.
-He began playing football in the second grade.
+He began playing football in second grade.

 Bedic attended West Negros University in Bacolod to study information technology and was part of the school's varsity team.
 However, he later dropped out.

 Club career

 Pachanga

 Bedic was invited by coach Nonoy Fegidero to join Pachanga for the 2011 United Football League (UFL) Cup.
 He scored a goal in each of the three group matches as Pachanga topped their group with two wins and a draw.
 Their campaign ended after losing to Global in the quarter-finals.

 Pachanga were then admitted to the United Football League Division 2 for the 2012 season.
 On June 16, Bedic scored a brace in the first half of their 4–0 victory over Agila, winning the league title with one match to spare.